 Treating Congestive Heart Failure in Louisiana

-For patients suffering from CHF, skilled medical treatment is critical to managing the condition and maintaining health.
+For patients suffering from congestive heart failure, skilled medical treatment is critical to managing the condition and maintaining health.
 Cardiovascular Institute of the South is home to many renowned and respected cardiologists.
-Our physicians are experienced and highly qualified in the treatment of congestive heart failure, along with all other forms of cardiovascular disease.
+Our physicians are highly qualified in the treatment of congestive heart failure, along with all other forms of cardiovascular disease.
 From a smoking cessation program to virtual Cardio@Home programs for modifying lifestyle behaviors, our team is dedicated to helping you find the solutions you need for better cardiovascular health.

 We are proud to serve patients with over 20 locations throughout Louisiana and Mississippi.
-If you have a family history of heart disease or heart failure, or if you would like to receive an evaluation to understand your current heart health, our experts are ready to help.
+Do you have a family history of heart disease or heart failure?
+Or would you like to receive an evaluation to understand your current heart health?
+If so, our experts are ready to help.
 To request an appointment at any one of our locations, click the button below.